blackhorsesw/blackhorsesw/README.md

 I'm blackhorsesw.
 I just created a new ethereum token to act as a safe space for investors during volatility.
 I intend to make it as stable as possible through various mechanisms.
 I'm not quite finished yet (need to proof and verify but ABI error coming up).

 Also, I'm broke and am barely keeping afloat.
 I'm a goodman and working my ass off.
-My ethwreum address is below if anyone is feeling kind today :) any gifts will be met with kindness and generosity to you.
-I will give you free tokens.
+My ethereum address is below if anyone is feeling kind today :) any gifts will be met with kindness and generosity to you.
+I will give you tokens once everything is up, 100% for real.

+0x7e63Befe6b3Dc95fc561dC50b426c174df2fa8A6